openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    Final tag set to AWS resource = `key_infra1 = value_update1`\
    Event action = An event is generated to notify user about the action status (success/failure) to update tags for the AWS resource.

-3) The new user-defined tag request has empty string `""`, the tag value for the AWS resource will be updated.
-Please refer to the `Delete Scenarios` for more details on empty value string handling.\
-   For example,\
-   Existing tag for AWS resource = `key_infra1 = value_old`\
-   New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 =`\
-   Action = Existing tag for AWS resource is updated to reflect new value.\
-   Final tag set to AWS resource = `key_infra1 = value_update1`\
-   Event action = An event is generated to notify user about the action status (success/failure) to update tags for the AWS resource.
-A warning also must be generated about user-defined tag being marked for deletion.

 ### Delete tags scenarios
 Tags are deleted when the user sets the user-defined tag value to an empty string in `.spec.platformSpec.aws.resourceTags`.
-Also refer to `Precedence` scenario where delete of user-defined tag is not allowed to delete.\
+Also refer to `Precedence` scenario to understand cases where deletion of user-defined tags is not allowed .\
 For example,\
 Existing tag for AWS resource = `key_infra1 = value_old`\
 New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 =`\